WPChill/rsvp/readme.txt

 >
 > If you are looking for a quicker or more in-depth support response it is suggested to check out <a href="https://www.rsvpproplugin.com/" target="_blank" title="[new window to RSVP Pro]">RSVP Pro</a> or you can <a href="https://www.rsvpproplugin.com/contact/" target="_blank">Contact Us</a> and we will help you as best as possible.

 Create and manage your event with ease.
-The RSVP plugin has been around for over five years now and will continue to be around as an easy and full-featured event management plugin.
+The RSVP plugin has been around for almost ten years now and will continue to be around as an easy and full-featured event management plugin.
 We know how stressful running an event can be, we are here to make it less so.

 = FEATURES =
 * Easy to customize text